• Menu

 Docking Building

 As most know by now the building was not always called the Docking Building, starting off as simply the Kansas State Office Building.
 But how did it become known as the Docking and why?
 Its namesake is Robert Blackwell Docking the 38th Governor of the state of Kansas.
 He was inaugurated on January 9, 1967 – January 6, 1975.
 Taking after his father George Docking who was the 35th Governor of this state.
 But unlike his father, he would set two records being elected 3 two year terms and then beating that record by being elected a fourth.
-After retiring he move back to Arkansas City where he later passed away on October 8, 1983.
+After retiring he moved back to Arkansas City where he later passed away on October 8, 1983.

 Demise